 The memorandum of association must have a clause stating that no dividends or income will be paid to members and that all profits or any income, if any, must be used to promote the company objects.
 Objects cannot indicate the carrying on of a profit making business.

-In a company limited by guarantee, each member agrees to help pay the non-for profit company's debts and liabilities before it winds up or stops carrying on its activities.
+In a company limited by guarantee, each member agrees to help pay the non-for profit entity's debts and liabilities before it winds up or stops carrying on its activities.
 The maximum amount of contribution each member must make must be set out in the memorandum of association.
 In a company limited by shares, the memorandum of association must set out details describing the shares.

-When you register your non-profit company, you must tell us where the company limited by guarantee is located (registered office address) and where you want your mail to go (mailing address) if this address is different.
-Directors are not always appointed at the time of registration.
+When you register your non-profit association, you must tell us where the company limited by guarantee is located (registered office address) and where you want your mail to go (mailing address) if this address is different.
+Directors are not always appointed at the time of incorporation.
 If the subscribers of the memorandum of association and articles of association are stated to be the first directors, then director information will be entered on records by corporate registry at the time of registration.

 The name of the guarantee company must be displayed at its registered office address and at any other business office at which it carries on its operation.
-All notepaper of the guarantee company must show its full name as stated on its certificate of incorporation, its registered office address, its business address (if different), its registered company number and the fact that it is registered in Scotland.
+All notepaper of the guarantee company must show its full name as stated on its certificate of incorporation, its registered office address, its business address (if different), its registered number and the fact that it is registered in Scotland.
 One can decide whether to show the names of trustees (directors) on the notepaper but, if so, all of the trustees must be shown, not just some.